-In November 2020, our board of directors adopted, and our stockholders approved, our 2020 Employee Stock Purchase Plan (ESPP).
-Our ESPP became effective upon the business day immediately prior to the effective date of the registration statement of which this prospectus forms a part.
+Prior to the effectiveness of this offering, we expect that our board of directors will adopt, and our stockholders will approve, our 2020 Employee Stock Purchase Plan (ESPP).
+Our ESPP will be effective upon the later of its adoption by our board of directors or on the business day immediately prior to the effective date of the registration statement of which this prospectus forms a part.
 However, no offering period or purchase period under the ESPP will begin unless and until otherwise determined by our board of directors.